 Annual performance compared to standard

-(Includes areas previously called Columbus Southern Power and Ohio Power)
+(Includes area previously called Columbus Southern Power and Ohio Power)

 Excludes major events and transmission outages

 Average minutes per customer interruption

 Rule 4901:1-10-10 (Rule 10) of the Ohio Administrative Code requires Ohio’s investor-owned electric utilities to file an annual report of their distribution reliability performance.
 Specifically, Rule 10 requires the electric utilities to report their performance using the following two reliability measures (called “indices”).